VerdeMsk/Razer-Hydra-SteamVR-driver-2025/README.md

 ## Problems solving
 **• The stick is tilted to one side and does not move to the opposite side**<br>
-Close SteamVR, unplug the controllers USB cable, wait 5-10 seconds and plug it back in..
+Close SteamVR, unplug the controllers USB cable, wait 5-10 seconds and plug it back in.

 **• Driver don't work:**